ikzelf/zbxdb/README.md

 ZBXDB_HOME/etc / folder.
 If that is in place the upgrade will be a smooth as before, otherwise zbxdb.py will fallback to a default logging configuration, to stdout.
 No problem at all but since v2 logging is properly introduced and has more options to configure.
-To make the best of it, it is best to completely the running instances of zbxdb.py, because zbxdb_starter opens with output redirection to stdout and that could give slightly confusing messages like msg M2 with timestamp t+1 appearing sooner than msg M1 with timestamp t
+To make the best of it, it is best to completely stop the running instances of zbxdb.py, because zbxdb_starter opens with output redirection to stdout and that could give slightly confusing messages like msg M2 with timestamp t+1 appearing sooner than msg M1 with timestamp t
 # v3.0 --  real encryption introduced